 I first became aware of dream groups a number of years ago, when someone made an announcement after a church service that such a group was going to form.
 At first, I wasn’t even sure what they meant by “dreams”—I thought it might have been dreams in the sense of aspirations, rather than the visions that occur while we sleep.
 Either way, I had plenty to work with, but I had no idea what I’d be getting myself into if I joined.
 A week later, the group’s leader asked all interested parties to gather for more information.
 I was still wavering when I saw a very attractive young woman join the group.
 At that point I immediately determined that I was interested.
 (I thought the group might be worthwhile too.)

 The idea for this group and many others like it came from a book by Jeremy Taylor called Where People Fly and Water Runs Uphill.
-Taylor, a respected author and teacher, has been working with dreams and dream groups for decades.
-His central principle is that all dreams come in the service of health and wholeness.
+Taylor, a respected author and teacher who died in January 2018, worked with dreams and dream groups for decades.
+His central principle was that all dreams come in the service of health and wholeness.
 Whatever else you may believe about dreams, the assumption our group starts with is that they are a good and useful thing, that they exist in some respect to benefit the dreamer.

 Perchance to Dream